What are the signs of dyslexia?

 Your child may have difficulty with some or all of the following: deciphering words when reading, remembering what they have read, reading fluency, organising their thoughts in the written form, writing speed, spelling, developing phonic skills, processing speed and memory.

 Many children with dyslexia are intelligent and can understanding new concepts when they are taught in a way that makes sense to them.
 Often children with dyslexia are strong verbally and they may be creative, good problem-solvers, good at pattern recognition and have good visual-spatial awareness.

 An assessment is recommended when a child’s difficulties are having a negative impact on their learning and potentially, their self-esteem.
 An assessment can help parents to understand more about their child as a learner and how to help their child to make progress and develop their confidence.

-Why don’t you assess children under the age of seven?
+Why don’t you assess younger children?

 Where can the assessment be done and what does the assessment session involve?

 The assessment will test the full range of cognitive and literacy areas.
 Weekday assessments can be done at Rebecca’s house or the child’s house (depending on location).
 Alternative assessment locations may be considered if the former options are not possible.
 I also work one weekend day a month (at the client’s home).
 The best location is the place where your child will be most comfortable and most able to concentrate.
 The assessment itself takes approximately 2 – 2 1/2 hours with additional time for a break in the middle and more breaks if required.

 Can I be with my child during the assessment?